Parasitic jaeger

+Taxonomy

+The parasitic jaeger was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the binomial name Larus parasiticus.
+Linnaeus specified the type locality as "within the Tropic of Cancer of Europe, America and Asia" but this is now restricted to the Swedish coastline.
+The parasitic jaeger is now placed with the six other skuas in the genus Stercorarius that was introduced in 1760 by the French zoologist Mathurin Jacques Brisson.
+The species is considered to be monotypic: no subspecies are recognised.
+The genus name Stercorarius is Latin and means "of dung"; the food disgorged by other birds when pursued by skuas was once thought to be excrement.
+The specific parasiticus is from Latin and means "parasitic".
+The word "jaeger" is the German word Jäger, meaning "hunter".
+The English "skua" comes from the Faroese name skúgvur [ˈskɪkvʊər] for the great skua, with the island of Skúvoy known for its colony of that bird.
+The general Faroese term for skuas is kjógvi [ˈtʃɛkvə].

 Description

 Identification is complicated by similarities to long-tailed jaeger and pomarine jaeger, and the existence of three colour morphs.
 Small for a skua, the parasitic jaeger measures 41–48 cm in length, 107–125 cm in wingspan and weighs 300–650 g.
 The tail streamer of the breeding adult accounts for about 7 cm of their length.
 Light-morph adults have a brown back, mainly white underparts and dark primary wing feathers with a white "flash".
 The head and neck are yellowish-white with a black cap and there is a pointed central tail projection.
 Dark-morph adults are dark brown, and intermediate-phase birds are dark with somewhat paler underparts, head and neck.
 All morphs have the white wing flash.

 Identification of juveniles is even more problematic, and it is difficult to separate parasitic jaegers from long-tailed jaegers.
 Parasitic jaegers are bulkier, shorter-winged, and less tern-like than long-tailed jaegers.
 They are usually warmer toned, with browner shades, rather than grey.
 However, they show the same wide range of plumage variation.
 The flight is more falcon-like.
 The parasitic jaeger is the most common of the three jaeger species seen from shore.

 The typical call of these birds is a nasal mewing sound, repeated a few times in display.
 Their alarm call is a shorter sound.